What is DOMS and How to Resolve It?

-From beginners to expert athletes, or simply people who have not worked out in a long time, DOMS can impact just about everyone.
+DOMS can impact just about everyone, from beginners to expert athletes or simply people who have not worked out in a long time.

 So no matter your fitness level, if you turn up your workout speed, perform eccentric exercises, or try a new style of exercise that your body is not used to, DOMS will strike.

 You’re more likely to get sore when you begin a new workout routine or test your limits.
-Yet the body adapts as you keep working out.
-Some people believe that only when you get sore after every workout, that’s how you determine if the workout is working.
+Yet, the body adapts as you keep working out.
+Some people believe that only when you get sore after every workout is how you determine if the workout is working.

-But actually, since your body adapts eventually, DOMS is not the particular sign to look for, it’s how your body feels and is toned soon after many sessions of workout.
-So to speak, when you don’t feel as sore as when you first started, that doesn’t mean your workout is not enough or you’re missing out from the fitness gains.
+But, since your body adapts eventually, DOMS is not the particular sign to look for.
+It’s how your body feels and is toned soon after many sessions of workout.
+So to speak, when you don’t feel as sore as when you first started, that doesn’t mean your workout is not enough, or you’re missing out on the fitness gains.

 Can DOMS be prevented?

-While being sore after a workout may seem like a common outcome, DOMS can be prevented by doing some activities before and after a high-intensity workout.
-One way to prevent it is to start your workout with a light warmup routine.
-This can reduce the chance of a DOMS occurring and when it does, it can help reduce the pain.
+While being sore after a workout may seem like an expected outcome, DOMS can be prevented by doing activities before and after a high-intensity workout.
+One way to avoid it is to start your workout with a light warmup routine.
+It can reduce the chance of a DOMS occurring, and when it does, it can help reduce the pain.

-After your workout, take some time to cool down and stretch for a few minutes to also reduce the possibility of having DOMS.
-Another good tip is to contrast the temperature of your shower after a workout, this is to alternate vasodilation and vasoconstriction of the muscles’ blood supply to guarantee that nutrients from the blood flow are transferred to the muscles.
+After your workout, take some time to cool down and stretch for a few minutes to reduce the possibility of having DOMS.
+Another good tip is to contrast the temperature of your shower after a workout – this is to alternate vasodilation and vasoconstriction of the muscles’ blood supply to guarantee that nutrients from the blood flow are transferred to the muscles.

 Rehydrate or Stay Hydrated

 Electrolyte imbalance may lead to muscle discomforts such as spasms, weakness, twitching, cramps, or convulsion.
-This is the reason why you need to stay hydrated throughout your exercise.
-One simple way to keep your hydration rate up is to keep a water bottle with you when you are exercising and take a drink of water for every finished set or every five minutes of cardio you do, such as on a treadmill.
+It is the reason why you need to stay hydrated throughout your exercise.
+A straightforward way to keep your hydration rate up is to keep a water bottle with you when exercising and take a drink of water for every finished set or every five minutes of cardio you do, such as on a treadmill.

 Getting a Massage

-In a study, although it had no effects on muscle function, massage therapy is seen as effective to relieve DOMS by about 30% and with the reduction of swelling.
+In a study, although it had no effects on muscle function, massage therapy is seen as effective in relieving DOMS by about 30% and reducing swelling.

-In addition, a 2018 study shows that massage is seen to be the most effective method for reducing DOMS and perceived fatigue.
+In addition, a 2018 study shows that massage is the most effective method for reducing DOMS and perceived fatigue.

 Products intended to help alleviate pain are topical analgesics.
 Topical analgesics based on menthol and those with arnica can help ease the pain of DOMS.
-It is possible to apply these products topically to the region that is sore.
+It is possible to apply these products topically to the sore region.
 Often follow packaging guidelines as to how much to add and how often.

-Sleep is a very powerful tool for preventing DOMS and building muscles and is also important for a lifestyle of wellness.
-In the deep phases of sleep, muscle-building chemicals such as Human Growth Hormone are naturally released by your body.
-To really help the body to heal from exercise, strive for a minimum of 7 hours of sleep.
+Sleep is a potent tool for preventing DOMS and building muscles and is also essential for a wellness lifestyle.
+In the deep phases of sleep, muscle-building chemicals such as human growth hormones are released naturally by our bodies.
+To help the body to heal from exercise, strive for a minimum of 7 hours of sleep.

-In a 2016 Systematic Review and Meta-Analysis, it was discovered that Cold Water Immersion is slightly better than passive recovery when it comes to managing muscle soreness.
-Also, having a water temperature of 11 and 15 °C and immersion for about 11-15 minutes can provide better.
-This is the reason why you can observe athletes having some cold baths.
+A 2016 Systematic Review and Meta-Analysis shows that Cold Water Immersion is slightly better than passive recovery when it comes to managing muscle soreness.
+Also, having a water temperature of 11 and 15 °C and immersion for about 11-15 minutes can improve.
+It is the reason why you can observe athletes having some cold baths.

-In a 2017 randomized controlled trial, it was found out that there is a reduction in muscle soreness with the application of low-level temperature heat wraps left for about 8 hours.
-Those heat wraps were applied immediately after a heavy exercise.
-Also, it was found that there is a benefit with the application of heat for 24 hours – but just a smaller extent.
+A 2017 randomized controlled trial found out that there is a reduction in muscle soreness with the application of low-level temperature heat wraps left for about 8 hours.
+The heat wraps are applied immediately after a heavy exercise.
+Also, it was found that there is a benefit with using heat for 24 hours – but just to a smaller extent.

-Light exercise, like stretching and small warm-up routines, can also help relieve DOMS and reduce muscle pain.
+Like stretching and small warm-up routines, light exercise can also help relieve DOMS and reduce muscle pain.

-A 2011 study, shows that light concentric exercise has a temporarily analgesic effect on DOMS.
-However, it has no direct effect on recovery from eccentric exercise.
+A 2011 study shows that light concentric exercise has a temporarily analgesic effect on DOMS.
+However, it has no direct impact on recovery from eccentric exercise.

 When Should I Seek Medical Help?

 DOMS rarely requires you to have a quick trip to the hospital.
 However, like any other condition, you need to seek medical assistance.
-Medical help is a must especially when the pain is starting to stop you from doing your daily activities.
+Medical help is a must, especially when the pain stops you from doing your daily activities.

 Also, if your DOMS has: